The story of the windows project

 In 2018, local artists created two dozen windows for the lawn and garden of the Montgomery Museum and Lewis Miller Regional Art Center on S. Pepper Street in Christiansburg.

-In 2019, another collection of windows were installed at the Hahn Horticulture Garden on campus at Virginia Tech.
+In 2019, another collection of windows was installed at the Hahn Horticulture Garden on campus at Virginia Tech.

 The window collection of Dave Angle and Diane Relf supports the public art window exhibitions.
 Artists get to select a free window to decorate.
 Dave and Diane build the BRAA-funded supports and install them.
 What a great group effort!